CSBP-CPSE/web-mapping-components/docs/quick-start-guide.md

 	}
 ];
 ```

+Note: When creating a list of multiple legend items, make sure to include a default/catch-all item (see example above with the "Other" legend item).
+This will insure that cases not defined by the above legend items are handled by the map.

 #### Creating A Legend Control Object:
 A new legend control object can be instantiated using the `Factory.LegendControl` method, which has four parameters including; `legend`, `title`, `banner`, and `subtitle`.